-This is a walk-through tutorial to demonstrate some features of SmaCC, the Smalltalk Compiler Compiler.
-This tutorial develop a simple calculator.
-This tutorial was originally developed by Don Roberts and John Brant and improved by T. Goubier, S. Ducasse and J. Lecerf.
+This tutorial demonstrates the basic features of SmaCC, the Smalltalk Compiler Compiler.
+We will use SmaCC to develop a simple calculator.
+This tutorial was originally developed by Don Roberts and John Brant, and later modified by T. Goubier, S. Ducasse and J. Lecerf.